neontapir/code-katas/commit-derby/README.md

 .
 Install `bundle`
 .
 Install `watch` (Mac) or equivalent that will run a command every so often .
 Set up the constraint.
 Open a new Terminal in the folder:
-    watch -n120 git reset --hard
+    watch -n120 -d git reset --hard
 .
 For your first commit of the exercise, run the following commands on the command line:
     bundle init
     bundle add guard guard-test
     bundle exec guard init test
     git add Gemfile* Guardfile
     git commit -m 'exercise start, set up bundle and guard' .
-Wait until the watch command runs, you should see the display change .
+Wait until the watch command runs, -d should highlight the commit number and message .
 Load your editor and start working code .